 Finally, top each stuffed bell pepper with shredded cheese (yum).

-These stuffed bell peppers are so tasty, and ingredients can easily be switched up to suit specific dietary needs.
+These stuffed bell peppers are so tasty, and you can easily switch up ingredients to suit specific dietary needs.
 Try some of the following ideas:

 - Add extra vegetables such as spinach, carrots, or zucchini to the ground beef mixture, chopped fine or shredded (a clever way to sneak in more veggies).